August 15, 2022 | Purdue Global

 • Faculty: Look at a program's student-to-faculty ratio.
 A lower student-to-faculty ratio typically means that faculty can spend more time providing individualized feedback to students.

-• Institution pass rates: Does the training help prepare you to pass the BCBA and BCaBA exams.
+• Institution pass rates: Does the training help prepare you to pass the BCBA and BCaBA exams?

 What Can You Do with These Certifications?